dstar55/100-words-design-patterns-java/patterns/gof/State.md

 * [Usage](#Usage)

+###  <a id="Motivation"></a>Motivation

+Imagine that we need to implement a state machine.
+We begin with a few states, and a few simple conditions for those states.
+Our initial State machine is implemented using if/else blocks, which are checking the current state and which perform the appropriate actions.

+But, the number of states gradually increases over time.
+In addition, the conditions for reaching certain states become more complex.
+Our 'if/else' – based state machine has more and more 'if/else' blocks and it becomes really difficult to maintain and debug such a code base.

+Is there a more elegant way to implement the State Machine?

+Another approach would be that, for every possible state, a separate class is implemented over a common  interface, with the state related behavior.
+The Context class will contain a reference to a state object, which represents its current state.
+Instead of acting on its own, the context will delegate the execution to the state object.
+To change the state of the context, one would pass another state object to the context.

+This solution is an example of the State pattern.

+The State pattern allows an object to alter its behavior when its internal state changes.

 ###  <a id="Story"></a>Story

 Behavior depends on its state.

-Pregnancy is time of great physical and emotional change for women.
+Pregnancy is a time of great physical and emotional change for women.
-Everything from the size of her belly to the speed at which her heart beats will change over the nine months leading up to childbirth.
+Everything from the size of her belly to the speed at which her heart beats will change over the nine months leading up to the childbirth.
-Partly the result of hormonal fluctuations and partly the physical strain of carrying extra body weight, pregnant women can expect to buy new bras, search for ways to alleviate swollen ankles, gasp for breath after climbing a few stairs, and marvel at how quickly their nails grow.
+Partly as the result of hormonal fluctuations, and partly due to the physical strain of carrying extra body weight, pregnant women can expect to buy new bras, search for ways to alleviate swollen ankles, gasp for breath after climbing a few stairs, and marvel at how quickly their nails grow.